smcclab/smc-course/README.md

 There are a couple of things you need to (just once) at the start:

+1. fork this repository to the place where you're going to actually host your site's content (usually this is at
+   <https://gitlab.cecs.anu.edu.au/courses/compXXXX>, but for the moment you can
+   just fork it to your `uXXXXXXX` account---you can always transfer the ownership later)

-1. clone this repository to your local machine (where you plan on writing the course content)
+2. clone the newly-created project to your local machine

-2. set up your [ruby environment](https://www.ruby-lang.org/en/downloads/) (on Windows/Linux/macOS) and install the relevant gems (packages) by running `bundle install` at the command line in this directory
+3. set up your [ruby environment](https://www.ruby-lang.org/en/downloads/) (on Windows/Linux/macOS) and install the relevant gems (packages) by running `bundle install` at the command line in this directory

-At this point, you can start to write and preview the site in a web browser on your local machine.
-However, to actually push the site "live" so that students (and everyone) can see it, then there's one more step:
+At this point, you can start to [write and preview](#so-whats-the-workflow-for-developing-my-course-website) the site in a web browser on your local machine.

+To push the site "live" so that students (and everyone) can see it (e.g. at
+<https://cs.anu.edu.au/courses/compXXXX/>), then there's one more step required:

-3. talk to [Dave at the CECS helpdesk](mailto:helpdesk@cecs.anu.edu.au) to flick a couple of switches in the system to get you started with a live website
+4. talk to [Dave at the CECS helpdesk](mailto:helpdesk@cecs.anu.edu.au) to flick a couple of switches in the system to get you started with a live website

 ## What files in this repo will I *need* to touch?